MahbuburRahman013/assignment-seven/README.md

-# Course-Registration

-##  Questions and ans:
+#  Questions and ans:

 - Add at least 3 Project features
-Ans:
+- ## Ans:
-- User can peruse any course they want.
+- User can purchase any course they want.
 - User cannot purchase more than 20 hours.
 - User can see the total price of the course.